vikaspennstate/InsightDataEngineering/README.md

 -Drawbacks of above approach:

-   + The main tenat of a distributed application is scalability and high availability.
+   + The main tenet of a distributed application is scalability and high availability.
 Since we are always stacking the dictionary and never removing the old data, lets say there are more than a million ip addresses that access our application.
 Having such a dictionary in memory may not be possible and we may have to keep some part in disk/cache which may result in page faults and bad performance.

    + On each line read, we are required to update the file, and file connections resources are expensive.
 This will slow down each iteration by a constant time as compared to an approach that may write to file in bulk.